Bhavya/Lipsum/README.md

 Usage
 --------
-Usage is very simple and follows the syntax
+Usage is very simple and follows the syntax:
     .lipsum( properties );
 where `properties` is a map of options used to determine how the text is displayed.
 There are three options you can use: `type`, `number`, and `spaces`; `type` lets you specify whether you are viewing pargraphs or words, `number` dictates the number of pargraphs or words, and `spaces`, which is only applicable on `type: 'words'`, displays text with no whitespace.
 The default setting for this plugin is to display the entire "Lorem Ipsum" text in 5 paragraphs.